 See The Buyers Guide for more information on how the auctions works.

 After the auction

 After the auction, we will email/post you the results of your lots.
-Although we normally pay out the proceeds of sold and paid for lots 35 days after the sale, we are happy to remit the proceeds minus selling charges as soon as we can after we’ve been paid.
+Although we normally pay out the proceeds of sold and paid for lots 35 days after the sale, once enhanced client registration has been achieved, we are happy to remit the proceeds minus selling charges as soon as we can after we’ve been paid.
 The quickest means is by bank transfer and we will ask you for your account details before the auction.
 Alternatively we can issue a cheque.

 Standard sellers commission is 15% + VAT, per lot including liability for loss or damage whilst in our care.
 In addition a photographic charge of £25 upwards plus VAT per lot is also applicable, depending on size and value.
 Lower rates for collections or trade consignments are negotiable.